 "I'm sorry to intrude on you at this early hour, Professor, but I – I just collided with Professor Snape and …"

 "Yes, I was on my way back from the library and just about to walk down the stairs into the Entrance Hall, when suddenly Professor Snape …"

-"Don't talk nonsense!
-There's no Professor Snape here," Professor McGonagall interrupted her sharply.
+"Stop talking nonsense!
+There's no Professor Snape here!"
+Professor McGonagall interrupted her rather sharply.

 "What – what are you talking about?"
 Hermione stammered.